 RISDbucks is essentially a preloaded, prepaid credit that you can easily use on campus.
 You can add RISDbucks to your account at anytime.
 You can use them to buy items from the vending machines, to do your laundry, buy supplies from the RISD store, grab a snack from dining venues, and some local stores even accept them.

-All first year students receive 1 meal credit a day to use at any other dining venue outside of the Met.
+All first year students receive 5 Café Credits per week to use at any other dining venue outside of the Met EXCEPT Carr House.
 This means that you can go to any of the other dining venues and swipe for a meal.
 For example, let’s say you are in studio and you don’t feel like walking to the Met, but Portfolio is across the street.
-You can use your 1 meal credit that day at the Portfolio instead.
+You can use 1 of your weekly Café Credits that day at the Portfolio instead.

 What are the various dining venues on campus?